- Instructions for Form 8911 - Introductory Material

 Unless you elect not to claim the credit, you must reduce the basis of the property by the sum of the amounts entered on lines 7 and 13 for that property.

 To figure the business/investment use part of the total cost, multiply the cost of each separate refueling property by the percentage of business/investment use for that property.
 If during the tax year you convert property used solely for personal purposes to business/investment use (or vice versa), figure the percentage of business/investment use only for the number of months you use the property in your business or for the production of income.
 Multiply that percentage by the number of months you use the property in your business or for the production of income and divide the result by 12.

-If you placed refeuling property with business/investment use in service at just one location, enter $30,000,
+If you placed refueling property with business/investment use in service at just one location, enter $30,000.

 Enter total alternative fuel vehicle refueling property credits from:

 Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc., box 15 (code P); and